-Communication is a fluid industry with a wealth of employment opportunities.
+Communication is an exciting industry with a wealth of employment opportunities.
 Gain the skills to fit into a wide range of careers in government, business or the community sector.

-QTAC CODE LOWEST AT AR TO I OFFER 2023 DURATION START SEMESTER CAMPUS DUAL PROGRAM AVAILABLE ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED (See page 3) 741001 2507 78.00 / 27.75 81.45 79.75 3 years full-time (or part-time equivalent) 1, 2 Management, Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C)
+QTAC CODE MINIMUM SELECTION THRESHOLD 2024 c LOWEST ATA AR TO RECEIVE DURATION START SEMESTER CAMPUS DUAL PROGRAM AVAILABLE ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED (SEE PAGE 3) 741001 2507 78.00 / 27.75 79.05 77.05 3 years full-time (or part-time equivalent) 1, 2 St Lucia Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C)

-- Minimum (adjusted) selection threshold 2023 is the minimum score that was considered for an offer of a place to all applicants. - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2023.
+- < Minimum (adjusted) selection threshold 2024 is the minimum score that was considered for an offer of a place to all applicants. - > Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2024.
 The Lowest ATAR (Adjusted) refers to the ATAR plus any adjustment factors.
 The Lowest ATAR (Unadjusted) refers to the lowest ATAR excluding any adjustment factors.